rwheat1/Portfolio12/Portfolio10.md

 This also seems to be the case if doing a split at +/- 1 SD (instead of the median).
-That is, “good” players are predicted to have worse RAPTOR in the playoffs than the regular season, and “bad” players are predicted to have a better raptor in the playoffs than they did in the regular season.
+That is, “good” players are predicted to have worse RAPTOR in the playoffs than the regular season compared to average players, and “bad” players are predicted to have a better raptor in the playoffs than they did in the regular season compared to average players.

 There are a lot of things that could be happening here, and I’m sure there is a way to unpack the data that better answers the question of